A Generalized Davenport Constant of the Second Kind: Introduction and notation

 If no such $n$ exists, we say $D_\MO(R) = \infty$.
 In the case that $\MO$ is a domain and $R$ its integral closure, we will use $\Bar{D}(\MO)$ to denote $D_\MO(R)$.

 \end{defn}

 We will refer to this as the generalized Davenport constant of $R$ over $\mathcal{O}$.
-The use of $\mathcal{O}$ to denote the subset is suggestive in two ways.
+In this paper, we will focus almost exclusively on the case when $R$ is a domain.
+Now, the use of $\mathcal{O}$ to denote the subset is suggestive in two ways.
 First, it hints that our primary objects of study will be orders of a ring of integers -- in which case we will make extensive use of the $\Bar{D}(\MO)$ notation.
 Second, it is reminiscent of the fact that the subset $\mathcal{O}$ is taking the place of $0$ in the definition of the Davenport constant.

-While this definition does not apply to groups as stated, we can of course consider a similar modification for groups.
-For an abelian group $G$ and subgroup $H \leq G$, we call a $G$-sequence $\{g_1, g_2, \dots, g_n\}$ an $H$-sequence if $g_1 + g_2 + \dotsm + g_n \in H$.
-Then we may allow $D_H(G)$ to denote the minimum $n$ such that any $G$-sequence of length $n$ must have an $H$-subsequence.
-This gives us the nice symmetry $D_H(G) = D(G/H)$.
+Returning to finite abelian groups, we can make a similar generalization.
+For an abelian group $G$ and subgroup $H \leq G$, we call a $G$-sequence $g_1 g_2\dots g_n$ an $H$-sum sequence if $g_1 + g_2 + \dotsm + g_n \in H$.
+Then we may allow $D_H(G)$ to denote the minimum $n$ such that any $G$-sequence of length $n$ must have an $H$-sum subsequence.
+This coincides with the study of $\mathcal{B}_H(G)$, the monoid of $H$-sum sequences, introduced by Halter-Koch in \cite{halter1992relative}.
+In our notation, we have the nice symmetry $D_H(G) = D(G/H)$ which can be found in \cite{baeth2009atoms}.
 We will see that \textit{quotient rings} also play an important role in understanding $D_\mathcal{O}(R)$.

-Our definition of $D_{\MO}(R)$ clearly echoes the second definition of $D(G)$: min\{$n$ $\vert$ any $G$-sequence of length $n$ must have a non-empty $0$-subsequence\}.
+Now, our definition of $D_{\MO}(R)$ clearly echoes the second definition of $D(G)$: min\{$n$ $\vert$ any $G$-sequence of length $n$ must have a non-empty zero-sum subsequence\}.
 Thus, it is natural to ask if $D_\MO(R)$ is equal to sup$\{n$ $\vert$ $\exists$ an $\MO$-product of length $n$ with no non-empty proper $\MO$-subproduct$\}$ in parallel with $D(G)$.
 The following example demonstrates that these values are distinct.

 \begin{ex} Consider the ideal $5\bbz[i] = (5) \subseteq \bbz[i]$ which factors into prime ideals as $(2 + i)(2 - i)$.
 Hence, the element $(2 + i)^n \notin (5)$ for any $n \in \bbn$.
 Thus, we have $D_{5\bbz[i]}(\bbz[i]) = \infty$.
 However, given any product $\pi_1 \pi_2 \dotsm \pi_n \in 5\bbz[i]$ with $\pi_i \in \text{Irr}(R)$, as $\bbz[i]$ is a UFD and $5$ divides the product, we may assume without loss of generality that $\pi_1 = 2 + i$ and $\pi_2 = 2 - i$, so $\pi_1 \pi_2 = 5 \in 5\bbz[i]$.
 Note, this is technically up to a $U(\bbz[i])$ multiple of $5$, but these all lie in $5\bbz[i]$.
 Therefore, the longest $5\bbz[i]$-product with no proper $5\bbz[i]$-subproduct has length $2$. \end{ex}